 It has been specially designed to be used in conjunction with our Level 3 Certificate in Customs Compliance, Level 4 Certificate in Advanced Customs Compliance and Level 5 Diploma in Advanced Customs Compliance.
 While it is freely available while you are studying these courses, it is also available for everyday usage by customs professionals.

-A one-year user licence can be purchased for £250 and a two-year user licence for £350, but if you apply for an HMRC grant prior to 31 January 2021, you will receive it at no cost to you!
+A one-year user licence can be purchased for £250 and a two-year user licence for £350.

 Whether you are a trading company, government authority, industry association, service provider or consultant, there are substantial benefits to be gained.